jaschadub/AAEQ/README.md

 </p>

 <p align="center">
   <strong>Automatically apply per-song, album, or genre EQ presets to your network audio devices.
-Stream your computer's audio with real-time DSP processing.</strong>
+Stream your computer's audio with professional-grade DSP processing.</strong>
 </p>

 AAEQ is a cross-platform desktop application that intelligently manages EQ settings on your WiiM (LinkPlay) and DLNA devices based on what's currently playing.
-It also features a powerful DSP streaming mode that captures your computer's audio, applies real-time processing, and streams it to network devices.
+It also features a powerful DSP streaming mode with professional audio processing: high-quality resampling, dithering & noise shaping, parametric EQ, and real-time visualization.
 Set your favorite EQ preset once per song, album, or genre, and AAEQ will remember and apply it automatically.

 <table>
   <tr>